romoloman/OCSInventory-Agent-Rework/README.md

 - Build the package using Inno Setup's build feature
 - The resulting installer will be created in `/setup/windows/` directory

-For esample, if you want to create your own package, you need to adjust the agent path according to your local setup like this:
+For example, if you want to create your own package, you need to adjust the agent path according to your local setup like this:

 ```text
 #define AgentPath "path where your agent are located\OCSInventory-Agent-Rework"